Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 Set up the view#

 In order to improve the classification, one must set up the view to display all of the information.
-These guidelines could be modified and extended, but can still be used as an introductory resource.
+While these guidelines could be modified and extended, they are still useful as an introductory resource.

 In the following image, we displayed: